catamorphism/message-format-wg/exploration/function-composition-part-2.md

 ### Non-goal

-The objective of this design document is not to make a concrete proposal, but rather, to detail the problem space, which is complicated enough that agreement on vocabulary is desired before defining a solution.
+The objective of this design document is not to make a concrete proposal, but rather to explore a problem space.
+This space is complicated enough that agreement on vocabulary is desired before defining a solution.

-Instead of goals, we present a primary problem and a set of subsidiary problems.
+Instead of objectives, we present a primary problem and a set of subsidiary problems.

 ### Problem statement: defining resolved values

+The problem defined in this design document is that the meaning of function composition is ambiguous.

+An obstacle to disambiguating its meaning is the absence of a definition of "resolved value".

+So we must address both problems together:

+* Problem 1: Define what it means for functions to compose with each other.
-* Define the constraints that a definition of "resolved value" must satisfy.
+* Problem 2: Define the constraints that a definition of "resolved value" must satisfy.

 The spec currently leaves the term "resolved value" undefined.
 At the same time, the spec implicitly constrains the form of a resolved value through the operations on resolved values that it defines.
-Implementing the spec requires inferring those constraints.
+Implementing the spec requires the implementor to infer these constraints.
-The primary objective is to make those constraints explicit so that this inference only has to be done once.
+An indirect goal of this document is to begin making those constraints explicit so that the implementor can consult documentation rather than inferring requirements.

-This objective implies several subsidiary goals, as there are several things that can be done with resolved values:
+Problem 2 implies several subsidiary goals, as there are several things that can be done with resolved values at runtime:

-1. Resolved values can be named by _variables_ in _declarations_.
+1. Resolved values can be bound to _variables_
+   (whose names arise from _declarations_ in the syntax).
 2. Resolved values can be passed to function implementations.
 3. Resolved values can be returned from function implementations.